Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/ssh/putty.rst

 **1) Pageant**

-start pageant.exe.
+Start ``pageant.exe``.
 That this is running is shown in the notification area of the taskbar.

 .. figure:: images/putty/1.png
    :alt: img1